101 Camping Tips from Fire to Shelter

 RV campgrounds sometimes have a reputation for being noisy.
 This isn’t true for all of them.
 Many have noise restrictions.
 Tent and trail camping generally attract those who are looking for some peace and quiet.
 Be mindful of other campers by not bringing along a noisy boom box.

 Be gentle with your lighting as well.
 Tabletop battery powered lanterns are generally fine at campsites.
-Do not to use your car high beams to light up the site.
+Do not use your car’s headlights to light up the site because this will kill the car battery sooner or later.

 Both car campers and backpackers can see quite well around the campsite at night with a headlamp.